Yvette is a Christian counselor with a passion to help people find God's purpose for their life. Her hubs are sources of daily inspiration.

 Andrew Wommack outlines three benefits when we praise and give thanks in adverse circumstances.
 Praise is beneficial because you:

 - Encourage yourself.
 You move from the difficulty of the situation, to see God's love, power and faithfulness.
 You no longer see a hopeless situation, but that the power of God is that is able to change you and the situation.
 As you praise, you can be like David, who in hard times encouraged himself in the Lord (1 Samuel 30:6).
+Then you see, El Shaddai, the God Almighty of blessings, who nourishes, satisfies and sustains.

 Spend some time and take an inventory of God's goodness in your life.
 Call to remembrance specific things he has done in your life, and start thanking him.
 Think of who he is; his divine qualities and start praising him.
 Let praise and thanksgiving flow from your heart, for God is good!
 Alleluia!
 Alleluia!
 Alleluia!